-- 6.3.2.
-The Contractor provides a maintenance service on a preventative and reactive basis at all times.
-Outside of Core Hours the Contractor provides access to managers on a formal on call rota. - 6.3.3.
-The Contractor undertakes all operations required by this Service Specification to the Service Standards and within the Response and Rectification times. - 6.3.4.
-The Contractor carries out all activities in a manner which minimises disruption to the Clients activities and within the access times. - 6.3.5.
-Under the obligations of the Premises service the Contractor is responsible for the maintenance of the physical elements of the Premises. - 6.3.6.
-The Contractor. - inspects and tests all elements of the Premises necessary to ensures they are compliant with applicable Law, Service Manager requirements, and Good Industry Practice, - (2) produces reports and makes available as required by applicable Law and Good Industry Practice, and keep the Service Manager appraised of progress the reports and - (3) produces and maintains risk assessments and method statements, operational policies and procedures as required. - 6.3.7.
-Planned Preventative Maintenance/Programmed Maintenance
+- 6.3.1 Scope - 6.3.2 The Contractor provides a cyclic and repair maintenance service at all times.
+Outside of Core Hours the Contractor provides access to managers on a formal on call rota basis. - 6.3.3 The Contractor undertakes all operations required by this Service Specification to the Service Standards and within the Response and Rectification times. - 6.3.4 The Contractor carries out all activities in a manner which minimises disruption to the Clients activities and within the access times. - 6.3.5 Under the obligations of the Premises service the Contractor is responsible for the maintenance of the physical elements of the Premises. - 6.3.6 The Contractor: - inspects and tests all elements of the Premises necessary to ensures they are compliant with applicable Law, Service Manager requirements, and Good Industry Practice, - (2) produces reports and makes available as required by applicable Law and Good Industry Practice, and keep the Service Manager appraised of progress the reports and - (3) produces and maintains risk assessments and method statements, operational policies and procedures as required. - 6.3.7 Planned Preventative Maintenance/Programmed Maintenance